 Where the processing of your personal information is based on your consent, you have the right to withdraw consent at any time, without affecting the lawfulness of processing based on your consent before its withdrawal.
-If you wish to exercise any of the rights set out above, please contact [email protected] You have the right to lodge complaints about the processing of your personal information with a data protection supervisory authority in the EU.
+If you wish to exercise any of the rights set out above, please log your request using our webform: Accelya Data Right Webform.
+You have the right to lodge complaints about the processing of your personal information with a data protection supervisory authority in the EU.

 No information should be submitted by any user under 18 years of age.
 Unless otherwise disclosed during collection, Accelya does not knowingly collect any personally identifying information about any user under 18 years of age or provide such information to any third parties or use such information for marketing or promotional purposes.

 Modern slavery statement